See also: Barack Obama Loretta Lynch

 Eric Himpton Holder, Jr. was born on January 21, 1951 in the Bronx, New York and was raised in Elmhurst, Queens.
 His father (1905-1970) hailed from Barbados and worked as a real estate broker; his mother (Miriam) was the American-born daughter of immigrants from Saint Philip, Barbados.

-In 1969 Holder enrolled at Columbia University, where he became involved in what he would later describe as the “rise of black consciousness” protests on campus.
+After graduating from Stuyvesant H.S. in 1969, Holder enrolled at Columbia University, where he became involved in what he would later describe as the “rise of black consciousness” protests on campus.
 As a freshman, he took a leadership role with the Student Afro-American Society (SAAS), which demanded that the school's abandoned ROTC (Naval Reserve Officer Training Corps) office be renamed the “Malcolm X Lounge” -- “in honor of a man who recognized the importance of territory as a basis for nationhood.”
 In 1970, while still a freshman, Holder participated in a five-day occupation of that office; according to some accounts, the occupiers were armed.
 In addition, Holder and SAAS also occupied the office of Henry Coleman, Dean of Freshmen, until their demands were met.

 Holder graduated from Columbia University in 1973 with a degree in American history.
 Three years later he earned a J.D. from Columbia Law School.
 During one of the summers between his law-school academic years, Holder worked for the NAACP Legal Defense and Educational Fund.